-In 2019, SAMS Innovative Transplant Program in Hematology Committee, the patient received the Jordan continued, supporting 42 patients with posttransplant medications, laboratory assessment of tests, blood transfusions, and medications to have a their kidney function, and quarterly evaluation of their general status during medical missions.
+In 2019, SAMS Innovative Transplant Program in Jordan continued, supporting 42 patients with post-transplant medications, laboratory assessment of their kidney function, and quarterly evaluation of their general status during medical missions.

 Additionally, SAMS provided treatment for retinal detachment and hemorrhage to over 60 patients, primarily due to complications from diabetes.
 Through four injection and laser sessions throughout the year, the progress of the disease was delayed or halted all together, and the patients' vision was preserved.